forgxyz/forgxyz.github.io/README.md

 # jackforgash.com

-made with free time and an iPad
+made with free time, curiosity and an iPad